fabiandistler/c4r/README.md

 # FILL THIS IN!
 HOW CAN PEOPLE INSTALL YOUR DEV PACKAGE?
 ```

+## Documentation

+Full documentation website on: https://fabiandistler.github.io/c4r

 ## Example

 This is a basic example which shows you how to solve a common problem:

 ``` r
 library(c4r)
 ## basic example code
 ```

 What is special about using `README.Rmd` instead of just `README.md`?
 You can include R chunks like so:

 ``` r
 summary(cars)